-- 69. Monsanto disputed the listing decision and, in January 2016, filed a lawsuit against OEHHA and the agency's acting director, Lauren Zeise, in California state court, seeking declaratory and injunctive relief to prevent OEHHA from listing glyphosate.31 - 70.
-Monsanto alleged that OEHHA's exclusive reliance on the IARC decision signified that "OEHHA effectively elevated the determination of an ad hoc committee of an unelected, foreign body, which answers to no United States official (let alone any California state official), over the conclusions of its own scientific experts."
-Monsanto further alleged that the Labor Code listing mechanism presented various constitutional violations because it "effectively empowers an unelected, undemocratic, unaccountable, and foreign body to make laws applicable in California.
-Among other things, Monsanto argued that Proposition 65's requirement to provide a "clear and reasonable warning" to consumers that the chemical is a known carcinogen would damage its reputation and violate its First Amendment rights. - 71.
-The case remains pending.
+Monsanto alleged that OEHHA's exclusive reliance on the IARC 78. decision signified that "OEHHA effectively elevated the determination of an ad hoc committee of an unelected, foreign body, which answers to no United States official (let alone any California state official), over the conclusions of its own scientific experts."41 Monsanto further alleged that the Labor Code listing mechanism presented various constitutional violations because it "effectively empowers an unelected, undemocratic, unaccountable, and foreign body to make laws applicable in California.
+42" Among other things, Monsanto argued that Proposition 65's requirement to provide a "clear and reasonable warning" to consumers that the chemical is a known carcinogen would damage its reputation and violate its First Amendment rights.

+79. The case remains pending.